 3. Are there any similarities between designing an interior space and a children’s line, or they completely separate?

 I think any design process is similar in a way.
-You have your general aesthetic vision, concept for a particular project or collection you’re working on and biggest chunk of work is always the technical details.
-In all cases design is turning something that exists in your head into something you can hold in your hands and it’s equally magical in all fields.
+You have your general aesthetic vision, a concept for a particular project or collection you’re working on and the biggest chunk of work is always the technical details.
+In all cases, the design is turning something that exists in your head into something you can hold in your hands and it’s equally magical in all fields.

 4. What has been your favorite part of designing children’s apparel?

 The fact I can dress my daughter exactly the way I want to!